TERMS AND CONDITIONS

 - 2.3.1 You will only authorise specific individuals to have access to the Vevox Dashboard who require such access for the purposes of your business, and will ensure that such individuals are required to comply with our requirements with regard to security in exercising such access, including with respect to maintaining any password and logon information securely, not sharing password or logon information with any third party and changing passwords with the frequency recommended by Vevox;

-- 2.3.2 You will procure that your authorised participants access Sessions only via our app, which we make available for download for Android and Apple IOS via the Site (the “Vevox App”) or via a weblink on the Site and that they comply with the app terms and conditions set out here: [vevox.com/term-conditions#App T&Cs ] (“Authorised Use Policy”) as a condition of accessing the Service.
+- 2.3.2 You will procure that your authorised participants access Sessions only via our app, which we make available for download for Android and Apple IOS, Microsoft Teams, via the Site (the “Vevox App”), via a weblink on the Site or by using Microsoft Teams in a web browser and that they comply with the app terms and conditions set out here: [vevox.com/term-conditions#App T&Cs ] (“Authorised Use Policy”) as a condition of accessing the Service.

 2.4 The Authorised Use Policy applicable to you and to all persons authorised by you to access the Service via your account requires you not to access, store or use any material via the Vevox App or your use of the Services which: